Whole Foods Market’s Organizational Structure Analysis

-Whole Foods Market signage in Unionville, Ontario, Canada.
-Whole Foods Market’s organizational structure addresses variations in regional markets and consumer preferences.
+A Whole Foods Market signage in Unionville, Ontario, Canada.
+Whole Foods Market’s organizational structure (corporate structure) addresses variations in regional retail markets and consumer preferences.
 (Photo: Public Domain)

 Features of Whole Foods Market’s Organizational Structure

 Whole Foods Market has a divisional organizational structure.
-In addition, each division has a functional organizational structure.
-The following are the main characteristics of Whole Foods Market’s organizational structure:
+Each division has a function-based or functional organizational structure.
+The following are the main characteristics of Whole Foods’ organizational structure:

 1. Four-tier hierarchy